arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Extend vertex Collections
+### Extend Vertex Collections

 Each graph can have an arbitrary amount of vertex collections, which are not part of any edge definition of the graph.
 These collections are called orphan collections.
 If the graph is extended with an edge definition using one of the orphans, it will be removed from the set of orphan collection automatically.

-#### Add a vertex collection
+#### Add a Vertex Collection

-Add a vertex collection to the graph
+Add a vertex collection to the graph:

 `graph._addVertexCollection(vertexCollectionName, createCollection)`

+- `vertexCollectionName` (string):
+  Name of vertex collection.
+- `createCollection` (bool, _optional_):
+  If true the collection will be created if it does not exist.
+Default: true

 Adds a vertex collection to the set of orphan collections of the graph.
 If the collection does not exist, it will be created.
 If it is already used by any edge definition of the graph, an error will be thrown.

-**Parameters**

-* vertexCollectionName (required) Name of vertex collection.
-* createCollection (optional) If true the collection will be created if it does not exist.
-Default: true.

 **Examples**

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline general_graph__addVertexCollection
     @EXAMPLE_ARANGOSH_OUTPUT{general_graph__addVertexCollection}
       var graph_module = require("@arangodb/general-graph");